Embodied Awareness and the Eightfold Path: A 6 Week Meditation Study Series

 What did the Buddha do after he awakened under the Bodhi Tree?

 Images abound today of the Buddha sitting serenely and crossed legged.
 This image conjures this notion of peaceful serenity or nirvana.
 After his “enlightenment,” the Buddha gave his first teachings on the Four Noble Truths, which address all aspects of how we can apply the teachings in our daily lives.
 As a psychotherapist of sorts, he addresses how we need understanding into what causes our suffering, how we must learn to let go of those causes, how we need to realize what causes our happiness, and finally that there is a “path” or way towards freedom.
-These core teachings form the philosophical basis for our mindfulness practice and for a path towards embodying compassion and discovering insight into the true nature of reality, impermanence, and selflessness.

 Join Rev. Andrew and our small study group for an eight-week series, which includes sitting practice, guided contemplation and Buddhist teachings, as we support each other in our “waking up.”

 May 14, 28, June 4, 11, 18, 25